 In general, I sell the instruments rather below the going price.
 In my opinion (and I’m not alone!) the cash value of vintage instruments is over-evaluated far too often as a consequence of speculation.

-Here you’ll find what I have currently available in my workshop.
+Here you’ll find ancient violins and others I have currently available in my workshop.
 For price information, please send me an e-mail or give me a call !

 Nice student’s violon of probable German origin.
 It could be French, though.
 It speaks both languages fluently.